davidsvaughn/md2pdf/ath-premium.md

 ### Overall Assessment

 Athlete's Edge is entering a market ripe for disruption, with strong macro and micro signals supporting the need for youth mental training tools.
 However, while the *conditions* are favorable, the company has not yet proven that it is **uniquely** positioned to capitalize on them.
-The opportunity is large and real, but the moat is still emerging.
+The opportunity is large and real, but the moat is still not convincingly established.

+### Overall Assessment

 **Strengths**
 - Clear rise in youth mental health needs.
 - Growing demand for mental performance tools in sports.
 - Existing solutions are not youth-targeted.